Rocking O Longhorns

-Rocking O Longhorns is a family owned and operated ranching operation whose mission is to spread the joy of Texas Longhorns.
-We have been raising “pretty and productive” Texas Longhorn cattle since 1995 and have sold our cattle to over 300 families in the last ten years.
+Rocking O Longhorns was named 2020 Dave Evans Breeder Of The Year.
+We are a family owned and operated ranching operation whose mission is to spread the joy of owning Texas Longhorns.
+We have been raising “Pretty and Productive” Texas Longhorn cattle since 1995 and have sold our cattle to over 450 families.

 Curtis Ohlendorf is a fifth generation Texas farmer/rancher and is the one most responsible for making Rocking O Longhorns what it is today.
 His love of animals and agriculture, along with a chance sighting of a colorful newborn longhorn at a cousin’s ranch, were the inspiration of our herd.
 With help from his sons, he slowly grew the herd by leasing more and more land.
 Fence and pasture improvements were commonplace, and many a hot Texas day was spent carrying fenceposts and wire through rugged terrain.
 Since retiring from the University of Texas in 2008, he has managed to fill his time with the various activities involved in managing a cow herd that numbers about 170 breeding age females spread out on 2000 acres.